MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-hard-link-migration-store.md

 When you create a hard link, you give an existing file an additional path.
 For instance, you could create a hard link to c:\\file1.txt called c:\\hard link\\myFile.txt.
 These are two paths to the same file.
 If you open c:\\file1.txt, make changes, and save the file, you will see those changes when you open c:\\hard link\\myFile.txt.
 If you delete c:\\file1.txt, the file still exists on your computer as c:\\hardlink\\myFile.txt.
 You must delete both references to the file in order to delete the file.

-**Note**
+> [!NOTE]
-A hard link can only be created for a file on the same volume.
+> A hard link can only be created for a file on the same volume.
 If you copy a hard-link migration store to another drive or external device, the files, and not the links, are copied, as in a non-compressed migration-store scenario.

 For more information about hard links, see [Hard Links and Junctions](/windows/win32/fileio/hard-links-and-junctions)